vitobotta/hetzner-k3s/docs/Creating_a_cluster.md

 masters_pool:
   instance_type: cpx21
   instance_count: 3 # for HA; you can also create a single master cluster for dev and testing (not recommended for production)
-  locations: # you can specify a single location as well for single masters clusters or if you want all masters in the same location.
-For regional clusters (only eu-central network zone), each master must be in a different location
+  locations: # You can choose a single location for single master clusters or if you prefer to have all masters in the same location.
+For regional clusters (which are only available in the eu-central network zone), each master needs to be placed in a separate location.
     - fsn1
     - hel1
     - nbg1